wmo-im/wis2box/docs/source/reference/services.rst

 Management API
 ^^^^^^^^^^^^^^

-The Data API also provides a management API to manage resources in alignment with `OGC API - Features - Part 4: Create, Replace, Update and Delete`_.
+The Data API also provides a management API to manage resources in alignment with `OGC API - Features - Part 4: Create, Replace, Update and Delete`_, which is available at http://localhost:8999/oapi/admin.

 SpatioTemporal Asset Catalog (STAC)